I Think I’m Married to a Sociopath

 When you hear the word sociopath, you might picture a deranged, crazy-eyed killer from a horror movie—and while you could be right, you could also be living with one and not even know it.

-New research suggests that sociopaths exist on a spectrum, which means the disorder is not an all-or-nothing thing; some people may not throw up unmistakable red flags.
-However, being married to a sociopath can still be a special kind of torture, and it’s common for people married to someone with the disorder to end up in front of a Durham divorce lawyer.
+Medically known as Antisocial Personality Disorder, sociopaths exist on a spectrum, which means the disorder is not an all-or-nothing thing.
+Some people may not throw up unmistakable red flags and instead slide under the radar.
+However, being married to someone with sociopathic behaviors can still be a special kind of torture, and it’s common for people married to someone with the disorder to end up in front of a Durham divorce lawyer.

-While you can’t generally identify a sociopath by looking at him or her, there are a few common traits that most sociopaths exhibit.
-A sociopath is someone who’s suffering from antisocial personality disorder and may:
+While you can’t generally identify people with a personality disorder by looking at them, there are a few common repeated behaviors and traits that most sociopaths exhibit.
+According to the Mayo Clinic, these can include:

 When You’re Married to a Sociopath